Telstra Mobile Phone Plans

-All of the above SIM-only plans are also available to pair with your choice of smartphone, on a 24-month payment term.
+All of the above SIM-only plans are also available to pair with your choice of smartphone, on a 12 or 24-month payment term.
 Telstra separates phone purchase plans from its actual mobile service, so you’ll no longer be locked into a single mobile plan for the duration of your phone payment period.

 Previously, buying a smartphone required picking a Telstra plan, signing up for a 24-month contract, and being stuck with the same data and plan inclusions for the next two years.
 Now, mobile plans are month-to-month only, and you’ll instead sign a contract solely for your device repayments.
 Monthly phone repayments will remain the same, but you’ll be free to switch between Telstra’s four postpaid plans on a monthly basis.

 If you decide to cancel your Telstra service, you’ll simply need to pay the remaining balance on your smartphone, settle your final Telstra bill, then take your device and go.
 There are no further early termination fees or catches, and your phone is yours forever once you’ve made the final payment.